Complaints Procedure for Gardening Wanstead

 Scope: This procedure applies to all aspects of our Wanstead gardening services, including lawn care, hedge and shrub work, planting, hardscape adjustments and seasonal maintenance.
 It covers complaints raised by property owners, tenants with authority to instruct works, and representatives acting on behalf of a client.
 Complaints about third-party suppliers or materials used will be handled alongside our contractors but documented under the same process.

-Supervisor reviewing garden work with client notes Initial raising of a complaint: To begin the complaints process, a clear account of the issue should be provided to the team or representative who attended the site.
+A woman with shoulder-length brown hair, wearing a wide-brimmed straw garden hat and a white top, is standing outdoors in a landscaped garden.
+She is smiling while holding a yellow garden rake in her right hand and a large bouquet of colorful flowers and green foliage in her left hand.
+The garden behind her features a lush, green lawn with dense planting of flowering shrubs and trees, some with pink and purple blossoms.
+The background shows a blurred view of a residential area with trees and a building.
+The overall scene suggests a well-maintained outdoor space in Wanstead, with natural daylight illuminating the vibrant colors and textures, reflecting outdoor gardening activities typical of the area.
+Initial raising of a complaint: To begin the complaints process, a clear account of the issue should be provided to the team or representative who attended the site.
 Wherever possible include dates, job reference or brief description of the work, and the specific outcome you seek.
 If the concern is raised verbally on-site, the operative will log the incident and notify a supervisor so the matter enters the formal record promptly.
 Please note this procedure does not list contact details but explains the stages and expectations for resolution with our gardening service in Wanstead and surrounding service areas.

 Acknowledgement and assessment for Wanstead garden services